 He brings exactly the same empathy and relatability to audiobook narration as he does to film acting.
 He’s the Tom Hanks we know and love in this audiobook.

 The story so magnificently comes full circle that I had chills in the final minutes of the audiobook.
 I hope everyone decides to listen to this book, whether or not you have already read it.

 Buying Tip: I listened to this book via a free trial from the Libro.fm app.
 It’s just as easy to use as other audiobook apps, but it supports independent bookstores.
-You can get your first month free too ($14.99/month for 1 audiobook credit thereafter; cancel anytime).
+Use my exclusive code LITLIFE to get 2 audiobooks for the price of 1 with a new monthly membership.